 "Own only what you can always carry with you: know languages, know countries, know people.
 Let your memory be your travel bag."
 Aleksandr Solzhenitsyn

 "Languages are like animals, they evolve from each other."
-Junior School Pupil
+The Abbey Junior School Pupil

 Whether ancient or modern, languages hold the key to communication and understanding.
 In an increasingly global employment market, communicating to colleagues and customers in their native tongue is a distinct advantage that sets you apart from the competition.
 Studying other languages and cultures broadens your horizons and is a fascinating way in which to engage in the world around you.